shark0der/wnxm-rescue/README.md

 ## Running tests

-This repo uses `eth_setNonce` from unreleased hardhat from this pull request: https://github.com/nomiclabs/hardhat/pull/1435
+This repo uses `hardhat_setNonce` from unreleased hardhat from this pull request: https://github.com/nomiclabs/hardhat/pull/1435

 To install: